capacity and resilience

 I’m Courtney

-At the heart of her work is a simple but radical belief: we were all born with magic.
+I do this work based on a simple, but radical belief: we were all born with magic.
 We just forgot.
 And remembering is always worth it.